ogonz007/neuron/README.md

 ```

 Here, we have provided an example of code based pseudocode for one of the functions in the fully working program below.
-This type of pseudocode should be generated for each function and class
+This type of pseudocode should be generated for particularly difficult algorithms or functions.
+You will use this code based pseudocode to easily transfer to code, you can track how we did that in the final code presented next.
-needed in the final working program.
-The final working version of the above function should be very similar to the above pseudocode example.

 Our Final Code
 --------------